-In a cyclically sensitive branch such as that in which architects work, termination due to redundancy is not unusual.
-What does redundancy mean and what happens if it affects you?
+In a market sensitive branch such as that in which architects work, termination due to redundancy is not unusual.

-Here you will find the answers to the most commonly asked questions regarding the subject.
-If you have more questions or if you want advice you are very welcome to contact our association lawyers.
+Here you will find the answers to the most commonly asked questions Here you will find the answers to the most commonly asked questions regarding the subject.
+If you have more questions or if you want advice, you are very welcome to contact our lawyers.

 What is redundancy?

-Redundancy is a collective name for different situations where personal circumstances are not the basis for the termination.
-Employers must however show that there is just cause for termination due to lack of work.
-Redundancy is a broad concept that encompasses economic and organizational changes in a company, and it is the employer who determines whether redundancy applies.
+Redundancy is a collective name for different situations wherein personal circumstances are not the basis for the termination.
+Employers must, however, show that there is just cause for termination due to lack of work.
+Redundancy is a broad concept that encompasses economic and organisational changes in a company, and it is the employer who determines whether redundancy applies.

 What happens if you are terminated on grounds of redundancy?

 Redundancy is the most common reason for termination.
-Before you are terminated the employer is, as a rule, obliged to contact your union representative at your place of work (trade union) or Architects Sweden for negotiation.
+Before you are terminated, as a rule the employer is obliged to contact your union representative at your place of work – or Architects Sweden – for negotiation.
 Termination must, in accordance with MBL, Medbestämmandelagen (Co-Determination in the Workplace) not be implemented until after the conclusion of the negotiation.
 You also have, according to LAS, Lagen om anställningsskydd (the Employment Protection Act), the right to written notification of termination which must be delivered personally and comply with certain formalities.

 What is notice?

-In connection with termination one often hears the term notice.
-There is no notice requirement to employees or the relevant trade union organizations in connection with termination due to redundancy.
-The obligation that exists is to notify Arbetsförmedlingen (the Employment Office) of a reduction in activity, provided that at least five employees are affected by the terminations.
+In connection with termination, the term notice is frequently used.
+There is no requirement to give notice to employees or the relevant trade union organisations in connection with termination due to redundancy.
+The obligation that exists is to notify the Swedish Public Employment Service (Arbetsförmedlingen) of a reduction in activity, provided that at least five employees are affected by the terminations.

 What is the obligation to negotiate?

-In accordance with MBL, Medbestämmandelagen (Co-Determination in the Workplace), the employer has an obligation to negotiate before decisions on important changes.
-If Architects Sweden have a collective agreement with the employer, then the employer is obliged to negotiate with the local representative (trade union at the company) or with Architects Sweden, before possible terminations are implemented.
+In accordance with MBL, the employer has an obligation to negotiate before decisions on important changes.
+If Architects Sweden has a collective agreement with the employer, then the employer is obliged to negotiate with the local representative (trade union at the company) or with Architects Sweden before terminations are implemented.
 If an employer has no collective agreement, the employer concerned, if they are members of Architects Sweden, is obliged to negotiate with Architects Sweden in the question concerning termination on the grounds of redundancy.

 Before termination takes place, the employer must also look into whether there are any other vacant positions in which to relocate redundant employees.
-If there are no vacant positions, then the employer must follow LAS’, Lagen om anställningsskydd (the Employment Protection Act) regulations on the sequence of termination.
-The foremost principle is summarized by the well-known phrase ”last in first out”.
+If there are no vacant positions, then the employer must follow LAS regulations on the sequence of termination.
+The foremost principle is summarised by the well-known phrase ‘last in first out’.
 The employee must always possess the appropriate qualifications for the position.
-Prior to determining the sequence, employers with a maximum of ten employees, have the right to exempt two employees who, according to the assessment of the employer, are of particular importance for the continuation of operations.
+Prior to determining the sequence, employers with a maximum of ten employees have the right to exempt two employees who, according to the assessment of the employer, are of particular importance for the continuation of operations.

-When negotiations are concluded – negotiations can be concluded in agreement or disagreement – the employer may implement the termination, that is to say, deliver the notice of termination.
+When negotiations are concluded (they can be concluded in agreement or disagreement), the employer may implement the termination, that is to say, deliver the notice of termination.
 The notice of termination must comply with certain formalities, including that the notice of termination be in writing and delivered personally to the person concerned.

 How much notice do I get?

-The decision on the length of notice period to which you are entitled, is regulated in LAS, Lagen om anställningsskydd (the Employment Protection Act), collective agreement and the individual employment contract.
+The decision on the length of notice period to which you are entitled is regulated under LAS, the collective agreement, and the individual employment contract.

-Below you will see the length of notice period, when the employer terminates the employee on grounds of redundancy, in accordance with LAS and for those who work for private architect firms who have, or follow, a collective agreement.
+Below you will see the length of notice period when the employer terminates the employee on grounds of redundancy, in accordance with LAS and for those who work for private architecture firms who have, or follow, a collective agreement.

-N.B.
-If you work for a private architectural firm that has a collective agreement, you are 55 years old and have had continuous employment with the firm for a minimum of ten years, then you have a twelve-month period of notice of redundancy.
-For those of you employed in the public sector, different notice periods apply.
+Note, if you work for a private architecture firm that has a collective agreement, and you are at least 55 years old, and have had continuous employment with the firm for a minimum of ten years, then you have a twelve-month period of notice of redundancy.
+For those employed in the public sector, different notice periods apply.

 What applies during the notice period?

-During the notice period you have of course the right to keep your salary and other employment benefits.
+During the notice period, you have the right to keep your salary and other employment benefits.
 You also have the obligation to work throughout the notice period.
-You have however the right to reasonable payed leave in order to visit Arbetsförmedlingen (the Employment Office) or in some other way seek work.
-Though you must apply for this leave.
+You have the right to reasonable paid leave in order to visit the Public Employment Service or seek work.
+You must, however, apply for this leave.

 Holidays during notice period